Leaking pipes are a headache, but something even worse than that is pipe leaks that lurk in the dark and go undetected — a hidden plumbing leak.

 5. Patch Up The Wall

-The major part has been done, and sealing the wall is just an aftermath of the task.
-Cover the section using leftover timber from the construction with wooden walls, or use brick, concrete, and plaster.
+The major part is done, and sealing the wall is just an aftermath of the task.
+You can cover the section using leftover timber from the construction with wooden walls or brick, concrete, and plaster.

 It seems so far-fetched, right?
 All this hassle for a small leakage?
 So, it is far better to install a durable plumbing system, to begin with, while conducting pipe checks annually to keep troubles at bay.